-An Oklahoma woman woke up to a decently unpleasant surprise at 4 a.m. the other night.
+An Oklahoma woman wakes up to a decently unpleasant surprise at 4 a.m. the other night.
 A coyote.
 In her bedroom.
 Not fun!
 Not as terrifying as a bear or a mountain lion — that would likely end in the worst possible way to die in your sleep — but definitely worse than a raccoon or possum.
-Bonnie Moriarty of Bixby, Oklahoma initially awoke to her cat screeching and the sound of a chase.
+Bonnie Moriarty of Bixby, Oklahoma, initially awoke to her cat screeching and the sound of a chase.
 She assumed it was her dog and cat getting into a scuffle in the middle of the night.

-> While it’s common for coyotes to attempt to attack people’s pets, it’s extremely unusual for them to actually go inside.
+While it’s common for coyotes to attempt to attack people’s pets, it’s extremely unusual for them to actually go inside.
 Clearly this was one delicious looking cat, though, because the coyote went all velociraptor and figured out how to get through a closed-door.
 Clever girl.

 Editor’s note: This article was originally published on September 10, 2018.